PubSec/QRScanner/README.md

 ### Work in Progress
 # QRScanner

-This app allows you to generate a QR code.
+This app allows you to generate and scan a QR code.